kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

 - processor connects to the cache
 - cache connects to the main memory

+Caches are faster than memory because of their hardware implementation.
+The cache is on the CPU, with transistors and it doesn't have to go through the external bus.
+Additionally, the cache is smaller so less to check.

 Cache Writing Protocol for Store R2, (R3):
 - if cache hit 2 approaches:
   - write-through protocol updates the cache block and the main memory simultaniously